Agastache Growing Guide

 As flower spikes fade, trim them off with secateurs.

-Agastache has few pest problems and is seldom eaten by deer.
+Agastache has few pest problems.
 Heavy winter mulching can cause the dormant plants to rot.

 Planting and Harvesting Calendar